WorldHealthOrganization/smart-dak-bds/input/pagecontent/scenarios.md

 As examples, the scenarios identify:
 - key data elements that need to be recorded and/or calculated;
+- decision-support logic that can be automated in the system;
 - key functional and non-functional requirements that should be included in the system.